Entanglement Enabled Intensity Interferometry of Different Wavelengths of Light: Conclusion

 \subsection{Acknowledgements}

 The authors would like to thank Philip Bucksbaum, Savas Dimopolous, Martin Fejer, Aram Harrow, Yu-Ping Huang, Andreas Kaldun, Mark Kasevich, Tim Kovachy, Ken Van Tilburg and Vladan Vuleti\'{c} for valuable conversations and feedback.
 JC is supported by the Fannie and John Hertz Foundation and the Stanford Graduate Fellowship program.
+FW is supported by the Swedish Research Council under Contract No. 335-2014-7424, the European Research Council under grant 742104, and the U.S. Department of Energy under grant Contract No. DE-SC0012567.
 VB is supported by the National Science Foundation Graduate Research Fellowship under grant number DGE-114747.
-FW's work is supported by the U.S. Department of Energy under grant Contract Number DE-SC0012567.